-Alexa for Windows 10: What you can and can't do with Alexa on the PC
+Alexa for Windows 10 and 11: What you can and can't do with Alexa on the PC

 What can you do with Alexa on a PC?

 You can use Alexa to set reminders, timers, and alarms, create shopping and to-do lists, listen to music and audiobooks, check your calendar and appointments, and even control your smart home.
 Alexa on the PC works almost like Alexa on any other device.
-The only differences are that video, calls, Spotify and Pandora are all not currently supported within this Alexa for Windows 10 app.
+The only difference, as far as we can tell, is that Pandora is not currently supported within this Alexa for Windows app.

 Things you can try asking Alexa: